 White Water Rafting in Costa Rica Basics

-White Water Rafting in Costa Rica and elsewhere has different categories.
-Firstly, with the easier classes, usually II and III rivers.
-Secondly, intermediate rivers offering classes III and IV, and then there’s the expert class known as 4+.
+White Water Rafting in Costa Rica is amazing, but you should learn the basics before your trip!
+Firstly, there are different classes of rivers.
+The easier classes are II and III rivers.
+Intermediate rivers are classes III and IV, and then there’s the expert class known as 4+.

-Children and folks that aren’t in the best physical condition might want to calm down rafting classes II and III.
+Children and older folks that aren’t in the best physical condition might want to go rafting on class II and III rivers

 Beginners in better shape can also have a blast rafting Costa Rica’s class III and IV rivers.
 It is best to have had some rafting experience before trying 4+.